 Introductory Note:

-Today we share just a little taste of how Dallas Willard can weave together so many ideas on spiritual transformation so effortlessly.
-In this short excerpt of a long and free-wheeling interview with Mike Yaconelli, he looks at how our misunderstanding of being ‘saved by grace’ can lead to spiritual paralysis, why inspiration and information alone cannot transform us into being more like Jesus, and gives a cheeky take on why so many American Christians struggle with the disciplines of silence and solitude.
+Today we share a little taste of Dallas Willard’s prophetic ability to pinpoint distortions on both extremes of a theology of salvation.
+In this short excerpt from a long and free-wheeling interview with Mike Yaconelli, Dallas looks at how misunderstanding the phrase “saved by grace” can lead to spiritual paralysis and explores why inspiration and information alone cannot transform us into being more like Jesus.

-Please do read the full interview at Dallas’s website.
+You can read the full interview at Dallas’ website.

 Renovaré Team